-Sushil Kumar, DDG(IoT) worked as an editor in both the standards mentioned above at 'b' and 'c'.
+Mr. Sushil Kumar, DDG(IoT) worked as an editor in both the standards mentioned above at 'b' and 'c'.

-Mr. Marco Carugi, ITU-T SG-20 Q2/20 Rapporteur and Dr. Chaesub Lee, ITU-T TSB Director appreciated the efforts and dedication of Indian team.
+Congratulatory e-mails were received from Mr. Marco Carugi, ITU-T SG-20 Q2/20 Rapporteur and Dr. Chaesub Lee, ITU-T TSB Director appreciating the efforts and dedication of Indian team working on the above recommendations.